Rectangular Matrix Additions in Low and High Temperatures: Introduction

-From the probablistic point of view, $\Vec{c}$ is identified as the singular values of the "virtual" random $M\times N$ matrix $C=A\boxplus^{\theta}_{M,N} B$, and $\B(\Vec{c};z_{1},...,z_{M};\theta,N)$ serves as the characterstic function of $C$.
-From the analytic point of view, the operation in (\ref{eq_additioindef}) has been studied previously, in the context of Dunkl kernel and Dunkl translation, see \cite[Section 3.6]{A}.
-The expectation symbol on the left of (\ref{eq_additioindef}) holds in the sense that, there exists a unique generalized function\footnote{Throughout this text, we use the term "generalized function" instead of "distribution" to denote a linear functional on smooth functions, in order to avoid confusion with the probability distribution.} $\mathfrak m$ on $\R_{\ge 0}^{M}$ depending on $\Vec{a}$ and $\Vec{b}$, such that for any $(z_{1},...,z_{M})\in \R^{M}$, when testing on $\B(\cdot;z_{1},...,z_{M};\theta, N)$ we get the right side of (\ref{eq_additioindef}), and in particular when taking $z_{1}=...=z_{M}=0$ we have $\mathfrak m(1)=1$.
-Note that $\mathfrak m$ is symmetric in the sense that, for any proper test function $f$ and any permutation $\sigma$,
+From the probabilistic point of view, $\vec{c}$ is identified with the singular values of the “virtual” random $N\times M$ matrix $C = A\boxplus^{\theta}_{N,M} B$, and $B(\vec{c};x_{1},\dots,x_{N};\theta,N,M)$ serves as the characteristic function of $C$.
+From the analytic point of view, the operation in~\eqref{eq_additioindef} has been studied previously in the context of the Dunkl kernel and Dunkl translation; see \cite[Section~3.6]{A}.

+The expectation symbol on the left-hand side of~\eqref{eq_additioindef} is understood in the following sense: there exists a unique generalized function\footnote{Throughout this paper, we use the term “generalized function” instead of “distribution” to denote a linear functional on smooth functions, in order to avoid confusion with probability distributions.} $\mathfrak m$ on \smash{$\mathbb R_{\ge 0}^{N}$}, depending on $\vec{a}$ and $\vec{b}$, such that for any~${(x_{1},\dots,x_{N})\in\mathbb R^{N}}$, testing on $B(\cdot;x_{1},\dots,x_{N};\theta,N,M)$ yields the right-hand side of~\eqref{eq_additioindef}, and in particular, taking $x_{1}=\cdots=x_{N}=0$ gives $\mathfrak m(1)=1$.